dps923/winter2020/notes/week04.md

 * The "navigation" style of app
 * Data model design and implementation

-Linkks to more topics will be posted soon.
+Links to more topics will be posted soon.

+Here is information about [the upcoming test](test-success-info).

 Here is information about [deployment](xcode-deploy).